 Libby's complaint went on to say that in November 1847, Sanford "wrongfully, willfully, without cause and against [her] consent" moved out, and went to Kentucky.
 After that time, he continued to "refuse to live with, or provide for, and take care of" Libby and their daughter, and she was "compelled to support [herself] by her own labor and industry."

-The divorce was finally granted, one of the earliest in the family annals.
+The divorce was finally granted, one of the earliest in the known family annals.

-Libby and William had one child of their own, William Henry Armstrong.
+Libby and Forster went on to produce one son of their own, William Henry Armstrong.

 Forster passed away in Piqua on March 24, 1881, "of paralysis, after a long and painful illness."
+His remains were transported back to Cardington for burial, with the funeral sermon preached by Rev. Canfield.
 In its printed obituary, the Cardington Independent added that he: